Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/04/ajax-ready-state-codes.md

     - JavaScript
 ---

-If you are hand-cranking an AJAX request, you’ll be looking for a Ready State of 4 and a Status of 200.
+If you are hand-cranking an AJAX request, you'll be looking for a Ready State of 4 and a Status of 200.
 But what other Ready State Codes are there and what do they mean?

 ```javascript
 request.onreadystatechange = function () {